 During the financial year under review your Company has neither invited nor acceptedor renewed any fixed deposit from public in terms of provisions of section 73 to 76 of theAct read with the Companies (Acceptance of Deposits) Rules 2014.
-No amount of principalor interest was outstanding as on March 31 2020.
+No amount of principalor interest was outstanding as on March 31 2021.

 27. INTERNAL FINANCIAL CONTROLS

 Your Company put sufficient internal financial control system adequate with the size ofits business operations.
 Internal control systems comprising of policies and proceduresare designed to ensure sound management of your Company's operations safe keeping of itsassets optimal utilisation of resources reliability of its financial information andcompliance.
 Systems and procedures are periodically reviewed to keep pace with the growingsize and complexity of your Company's operations.